CyberMonitor/orquestra-docs/intro/content/basics/why-workflows.md

 ## What are workflows?

 Workflows are text files that specify a sequence of actions necessary to go from nothing to results of scientific and business value.

-Workflows are the language that Orquestra's Quantum Engine understands.
-The Orquestra platform's Quantum Engine takes workflows as inputs and then kicks off the process of execution.
+Orquestra's Quantum Engine uses these workflows as a set of instructions to execute your experiment - allowing you go from an idea to a set of results as quickly and easily as possible.

 ## Why workflows?